 For several years leading up to that time, my old friend Campbell Semple and I had kayaked the west coast of Scotland from the Firth of Clyde up to and around Cape Wrath.
 The day before we went around the Cape we met Dr Harald I. Drever, a geologist from St. Andrews University.
 He had been to northwest Greenland four times and was a great admirer of the kayaking skills of the villagers of Illorsuit.

 In this 2011 satellite image of Greenland Illorsuit, on an island in the huge Uummannaq Bay, is approximately half way up the west coast.

-This is a 1941 map of the northern half of Uummannaq Bay.
+This is a 1941 map of Uummannaq Bay.
 Illorsuit (spelled Igdlorssuit on the map) is the village on the northeast side of the large pear-shaped island called Ubekendt Ejland.

 That winter Drever wrote to invite me to spend the summer of 1959 in Illorsuit, on my own.
 The Stromness Fund which he and his brother had created in memory of their father, Prof. Sir James Drever, would provide the funds for my trip.
 I am deeply grateful to the Fund for this generosity.